rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 --8<--
 ```

+_Exercise_.
+Add annotations to the following "`length` with an
-_Length with an accumulator_.
-Add annotations as appropriate:
+accumulator" function, as appropriate:

 ```c title="exercises/slf_length_acc.c"
 --8<--